Dollar Creek Crossing

 The proposed Dollar Creek Crossing project is intended to house local workers with a range of income levels.
-The current project proposal includes 150 total housing units, comprised of 90 rental units and 60 for-sale units.
-The project is in the project evaluation and feasibility phase.
-The proposed project details will change over the coming months.
+The current project proposal includes 110 total housing units, comprised of 80 rental units and 30 for-sale units.

 At this time, the County anticipates restricting some of the units across a range of income levels to address housing needs for both low and middle income members of the local workforce.
 Information regarding the affordability and income requirements for units will be shared with the public when it is available.

 3. How much will Dollar Creek Crossing units cost?